Skip to Content

 While unopened pickled jalapeños can last 1 or more years before being opened, after opening they will still last 1-2 months in the refrigerator.
 Be sure to visually inspect your peppers before consuming.
 If you are hesitant for any reason, it is best to not eat them.

-Pickled jalapeno peppers in jar.
+pickled jalapeno peppers

 Pickled Jalapeño Peppers